 Riding across Manhattan in a stretch limo in order to get a haircut, a 28-year-old billionaire asset manager's day devolves into an odyssey with a cast of characters that start to tear his world apart.

 10 years after a global economic collapse, a hardened loner pursues the men who stole his only possession, his car.
 Along the way, he captures one of the thieves' brother, and the duo form an uneasy bond during the dangerous journey.

-A snapshot in time-the film chronicles the story behind the 1955 LIFE magazine photo thread by Dennis Stock of then-rising star, James Dean, and gives us an inside look at some of Hollywood's most iconic images and into the life of a gifted, but troubled man.
+This movie chronicles the story behind the 1955 LIFE Magazine photo thread by Dennis Stock of then-rising star, James Dean, and gives us an inside look at some of Hollywood's most iconic images and into the life of a gifted, but troubled man.

-The film's release is to coincide with the sixtieth anniversary of James Dean's death.
+This movie's release was to coincide with the sixtieth anniversary of James Dean's death.
 See more »

 Was this review helpful to you?